 On March 29, 2021, the Company announced multiple high-grade silver mineralization results through chip-channel sampling of newly accessible areas of the Mine identified through the Company's proprietary 3D digitization program, and as part of its ongoing silver-focused drilling program.
 An area was identified on the 9-level that resulted in ten separate chip samples greater than 900 g/t AgEq(1), each with minimum 0.6m length.
 Mineralization remains open up dip, down dip and along strike from the sampling location.
 The Company also reported drill results including a 3.8m intercept with a grade of 996.6 g/t AgEq(1), intersected at the down-dip extension of the UTZ zone at the 5-level.
-The Company will continue to report mineralized drill intercepts concurrent with the receipt of data from its exploration program.
+The Company will continue to report mineralized drill intercepts concurrent with its ongoing exploration program that is currently envisaged to comprise 10,000 to 12,000 feet in 2021.